section-engineering-education/engineering-education/content/articles/machine-learning-regression-evaluation-metrics/index.md

   - url: /engineering-education/machine-learning-regression-evaluation-metrics/hero.jpg
     alt: Machine Learning Regression Evaluation Metrics Hero image
 ---
 In machine learning, a regression model is a type of model that predicts a numeric value.
-These values can be those of price, fees, score, etc.
+These values can be those of prices, fees, scores, etc.
 <!--more-->
 We need to measure the performance of machine learning models to determine their reliability.
 After model fitting, we assess the model's performance by comparing the predictions the model generates to actual data.

 In this tutorial, we are going to discuss various evaluation metrics used in regression models.
-Besides, we will discuss the advantages and disadvantages of these regression model metrics, and what contitutes a good regression model.
+We will also discuss the advantages and disadvantages of these regression model metrics, and what constitutes a suitable regression model.

 ### Prerequisites
-To understand this article, you ought to be familiar with:
+To understand this article, the reader ought to be familiar with:
 - Machine learning.
 - Regression models.